jkearisman/http_client_server/README.md

 ### More Notes ###
-Both Programs have been verified with valgrind to have no memory leaks Keep-alive is not implemented, all connections are non-persistant Both programs are relatively secure, but no though audit has been done, if you
+Both Programs have been verified with valgrind to have no memory leaks Both programs are relatively secure, but no though audit has been done, if you
-	put sensitive data in here, i'm not responsible for what happens The file common.c contains stuff common to both the server and client, and must be in the same directory as both for them to compile
+	put sensitive data in here, i'm not responsible for what happens